Court Begins Hearing in Sowore’s N1.2bn Damages Suit against IG, AGF, Others March 10

 Alex Enumah in Abuja

-Justice Mohammed Umar of a Federal High Court, Abuja, on Wednesday, adjourned to March 10 to commence hearing in a N1.2 billion civil rights suit against the Inspector General of Police (IGP), Kayode Egbetokun, the Attorney General of the Federation (AGF) and two others.
+Justice Mohammed Umar of a Federal High Court, Abuja, on Wednesday, adjourned to March 10, to commence hearing in a N1.
+2 billion civil rights suit against the Inspector General (IG) of Police, Kayode Egbetokun, the Attorney General of the Federation (AGF) and two others.

 The two other respondents are the Nigeria Police Force and the Commissioner of Police in the Federal Capital Territory (FCT).